The 'Dirty Shot'. Absinthe, tequila and chili powder.

 Baijiu ("white liquor"), the primary native distilled beverage of China.
 The weakest baijiu is allowed to be is 40% ABV, or 80 proof (standard proof for most Western liquor); maotai (one of the more renowned forms) often clocks in at 53% (106 proof).
 Many other forms are 60% (120 proof), and a few forms, such as fenjiu and gaolangjiunote If you've seen Zhang Yimou's first film, Red Sorghum, this is what they're making at that distillery can get up to 63% or 65% (126-130 proof), at which point they are literally flammable.
 Westerners have compared the flavor to that of jet fuel (although if said Westerners had previously visited Kenya and sampled the local changaa, they might have a point).
 Suffice it to say that when it comes to drinking, the Chinese do not play games.

-Bear in mind that Communist Party officials are known to down several glasses—sometimes taken as shots—of baijiu at banquets and meetings.
-All of a sudden the Great Leap Forward makes a lot more sense.
+Bear in mind that Communist Party officials are known to down several glasses — sometimes taken as shots — of baijiu at banquets and meetings.
+All of a sudden the Great Leap Forward makes a lot more sense, or at least it's more plausible that someone thought it would be a good idea.

 This liquor is also sometimes known in the west as "Chinese lighter fluid".